Arabian-vACC/library/docs/aerodrome/al-maktoum/gmp.md

 <figure markdown>
   <figcaption>Table 3-1: RNAV SIDs</figcaption>
 </figure>

-!!! info
-      All aircraft shall be assigned an initial climb of **3000ft**.

 ### 3.3.2 Radar departures
 The radar departure procedure shall be used when aircraft are unable to accept an RNAV departure, such as one with outdated nav data.
 Whereas RNAV departures follow a prescribed track until leaving the Dubai Departures airspace, radar departures are given radar vectors to the first fix.